-2014-15 Q4 (14-15) Q1 (15-16) Q2 (15-16) Q3 Q4
+2014-15 Q4 (14-15) Q1 (15-16) Q2 Q3 Q4

 People supported into 13

 employment

 Table 3.1 shows that between Q1 and Q2 there has been a 30% reduction in the number of clients registered with Newcastle Futures.
-This is due to a renewed focus on supporting residents in greatest need, meaning that clients are supported for a longer period of time.
-The service is currently transitioning some of its work towards supporting lone parents with children under five years old to secure paid employment and officers are developing closer links with Sure Start Children's Centres.
+This is due to a new focus on supporting residents in greatest need, meaning that clients are supported for a longer period of time.
+The service is currently transitioning some of its work towards supporting lone parents with children under five years to secure paid employment and officers are developing closer links with Sure Start Children's Centres.
 In addition, Jobcentre Plus have requested that Newcastle Futures support more carers to improve their employment situation.
-The outcomes for both groups will not be recorded as registrations as a matter of course, and as a result Newcastle Futures forecast that their returns for the remainder of 2015-16 will be lower in comparison to previous years.
+The outcomes for both groups will not be recorded as registrations as a matter of course, as a result Newcastle Futures forecast that their returns for the remainder of 2015-16 will be lower in comparison to previous years.

-Table 3.2 shows that between Q1 and Q2 the number of disabled people helped by Newcastle City Council's Supported Employment Service has dropped by 24%.
-This is due to a reduction in the number of people referred for support from the Work Programme and the ending of a project supporting adults with mental health problems into employment.
+Table 3.2 shows that between Q1 and Q2 the number of disabled people helped by the Council's Supported Employment Service has dropped by 24%.
+This drop is due to a reduction in the number of people referred for support from the Work Programme and the ending of a project supporting adults with mental health problems into employment.
 An example of the support the team can provide is described in the case study below.

-Case study - Supported Employment Service, Newcastle City Council
+Case study - Supported Employment Service

-Mr. R is a 21 year old disabled man who was referred to the Newcastle City Council Supported Employment Service Work Choice programme for help to find paid employment after he had been trying to find work for some time and had completed several employability training schemes with other organisations, none of which had resulted in him securing paid work.
+Mr. R is a 21 year old disabled man who was referred to The Supported Employment Service's Work Choice programme for help to find paid employment after he had been trying to find work for some time and had completed several employability training schemes with other organisations but unfortunately Mr. R had not been successful in securing paid work.